newatoms/guides/databinding/readme.md

-> This guide is part of a growing collection of guides made by New Atoms.
+> **The goal of this guide:** How to use the basics of database communication in polymer.
+This guide is part of a growing collection of guides made by New Atoms.
 You can find our other guides [here](https://github.com/newatoms/newatoms/tree/ready/internal/guides).
 If you come across terms you don't understand Google them or feel free to ask a team member within digital reach.

 # Databinding